⌘K

 How to use the D Blues scale

-Because D Blues has fewer or more than seven notes, it does not produce a standard set of seven diatonic triads.
+Because D Blues has fewer or more than seven notes, it doesn't produce a standard set of seven diatonic triads.
 Instead, build chords by stacking thirds within the scale or use it as a melodic colour over chords drawn from a related diatonic key.

-The blues scale is the foundation of blues, rock, R&B and jazz improvisation.
-The added flat fifth bends and slides give it its unmistakeable voice.
+The blues scale is where blues, rock, R&B and jazz improvisation live.
+That added flat fifth with all the bends and slides - that's its signature voice.

 Practice tips

 Add the blue note (flat fifth) to your minor pentatonic phrases as a passing or grace note.
-Avoid sitting on it for long — it works best as a slide.
+Don't sit on it too long - works best as a slide.

-D Blues appears throughout the blues scale is the foundation of blues, rock, r&b and jazz improvisation. the added flat fifth bends and slides give it its unmistakeable voice.
+D Blues appears throughout the blues scale is where blues, rock, r&b and jazz improvisation live. that added flat fifth with all the bends and slides - that's its signature voice.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Once you are comfortable with D Blues, explore related scales to expand your vocabulary.
 The scales below share notes, modes or tonal centres with D Blues and are a natural next step in your study.